 Financial Aid Process for Prospective Students

-Before beginning a FAFSA, students and parents should apply for a Federal Student Aid personal identification number (PIN) at www.pin.ed.gov.
-The PIN will allow you to sign the FAFSA electronically and later access a processed FAFSA.
-Please note that the FAFSA must be signed by both the student and a parent, so each person will need a separate Federal Student Aid PIN to sign electronically.
+Before beginning a FAFSA, students and parents should create their own FSA username and password in order to sign the FAFSA electronically and later access a processed FAFSA.
+Your FSA ID# confirms your identity.
+Please note that the FAFSA must be signed by both the student and a parent to be valid.

 Official financial need is defined as the Cost of Attendance (COA, total amount of annual educational expenses) minus the student’s Expected Family Contribution (EFC, amount calculated to be met through family financial resources).

 A financial aid “package” may consist of need-based and non-need-based financial aid from a variety of institutional, federal, state, and private sources.
 Typical types of aid include grants, scholarships, loans, and employment options.
 Together with resources available from the family, the total amount of financial aid options may meet the annual cost of attendance (including tuition, fees, room, board, and allowances for books, transportation, and personal expenses).